VV0JC13CH/bitstudio.dev/content/blog/2020-embedded-crossplatform-python-databases.md

-Title: Cross-platform python databases
-Date: 2020-08-28 12:00
-Category: Python
-Tags: benchmark, WIP
-Slug: embedded-cross-platform-python-databases
-Authors: Wojciech
-template: article
-thumbnail: images/thumbnails/graph.png
++++
+title = "Cross-platform python databases" date = 2020-08-28
-Summary: Recently I have been looking for a way to save states of my scripts in python and return to them freely later.
+description = "Recently I have been looking for a way to save states of my scripts in python and return to them freely later.
 I came up with an idea to use embedded database.
 An additional criterion was that it should be easily transferable between environments.
-Here is my benchmark of databases that can be installed directly from the pip program.
+Here is my benchmark of databases that can be installed directly from the pip program." path = "2020-embedded-crossplatform-python-databases" [taxonomies] categories=["blog"] tags=["benchmark", "databases"]
+[extra]
+feature_image = "graph.png"
++++
 ## Introduction
 Recently I have been looking for a way to save states of my scripts in python and return to them freely later.
 I came up with an idea to use embedded database.
 An additional criterion was that it should be easily transferable